 Around 200,000 adults and children in the UK have a diagnosis of severe asthma, but at times you may feel as though you’re the only person in the world.
 Comments on our Facebook page and forum show that it’s not unusual to feel alone or fed up, but that the key to dealing with feelings of isolation is by finding the right support.

 Everyone is different, and we all need different kinds of support.
 Have a think about what kind of support would be most useful to you.

 Join a group

 “I get a lot of support from people online who have health conditions much the same as mine.
 I feel less isolated when I’m in touch with people going through similar experiences, especially if I’m stuck indoors or in hospital because my asthma is so bad.
 I’ve found the Asthma UK Facebook page really useful for connecting with other people who have asthma.” – Julia Kerr, 29

 Make time for friends

-In a recent Asthma UK survey, 96 per cent of people said severe asthma has had a negative impact on their social life.
+In a recent Asthma UK survey, 70% of people said severe asthma has had a negative impact on their social life.

 “My social life suffered.
 I couldn’t go out with my friends and some of my friends didn’t know how to handle it all.
 They didn’t understand what severe asthma was.” – Celena Dell, 34

-Even if you’re going through a bad time with your asthma so you can’t go out or enjoy doing the things you usually enjoy, don’t get in the habit of spending too much time alone.
+Even if you’re going through a bad time with your asthma so you can’t go out or enjoy doing the things you usually would, don’t get in the habit of spending too much time alone.
 Instead, keep in touch with the people who care about you to share your good and bad days, even if it’s a quick call or text message.